Menu Close

 Merging/Reencoding

-– by applying graphics and/or text overlays
+apply graphic and/or text overlays

-– by extracting sequences from a start and stop time
+extract sequences from a start and stop time

-Audio VU-Meter
+Audio VU-Meters

 – “needle analog” style or “digital bargraph” style